AnthonyFuller/TonyTools/README.md

 [![Build](https://github.com/AnthonyFuller/TonyTools/actions/workflows/build.yml/badge.svg)](https://github.com/AnthonyFuller/TonyTools/actions/workflows/build.yml)
 Some tools I've made, found or edited that are useful to me.

-Each tool will include it's own usage instructions.
+Each tool will include its own usage instructions.
 To display them just run the tool (all command line).

 ## Tools Included
+All are by me unless specified.
-- HMTextureTools \[Made by me\]
+- HMTextureTools
-    - Allows you to convert between various texture formats from the Hitman WOA Trilogy from various platforms.
+    - Allows you to convert and rebuild various texture formats from the Hitman WOA Trilogy from various platforms.

-- HMAScrambler \[Made by me\]
+- HMAScrambler
-   - Allows you to convert between .scrambled to .ini (and vice versa) from the game Hitman Absolution.
+   - Allows you to convert .scrambled to .ini (and vice versa) from the game Hitman Absolution.

-- BOXCExporter \[Made by me, credit to @dafitius for informing me of the format\]
+- BOXCExporter \[Credit to @dafitius for informing me of the format, DEV\]
     - Allows you to convert BOXC to position and textures.

+- JSONPatchCreator \[DEV\]
+    - A simple JSON patch creator for testing.

+- MJBATesting \[DEV\]
+    - A project for me to reverse engineer the MJBA format.

+- SCDA \[DEV\]
+    - A library/tool for messing with SCDA files.

+- VTXD \[DEV\]
+    - A library/tool for messing with VTXD files.

 ## Third-Party Libraries
 Various third party libraries are used for my projects, their respective read me files and licenses have been included in their directories (If they aren't submodules).